Tomius/ReLoEd/README.md

 Land of Earth Reloaded
 ======================

-Land of Earth is global spherical terrain renderer that is based on a 172800 * 86400 heightmap, and it works realtime.
+Land of Earth is a global spherical terrain renderer that is based on a 172800 * 86400 heightmap, and it works realtime.
 It is an "extension" of [Filip Strugar's CDLOD concept](http://www.vertexasylum.com/downloads/cdlod/cdlod_latest.pdf), with texture streaming of course.
-This is a rewritten version of my original Land of Earth project, with better performance and visual quality.
+This is a rewritten version of my original [Land of Earth](https://github.com/Tomius/LoE) project, with better performance and visual quality.
 Unfortunately I couldn't upload the dataset required to run this code.

 [![video](screenshots/video.png)](https://youtu.be/n4WSMzjVrB8)